The Polymath Review

 COMMENTER 1: So Julia, I thought that your last post on X was a good start, but you could have taken Y idea a bit further or considered Z. Can you write a follow up filling in some of the holes?
 You might take a look at Omega‘s article at abc.com.

 ME: Thanks for reading and for your thoughts, Commenter 1!
-I thought I did a decent job talking about X, but you’re definitely right that it could be improved.
+I did my best in talking about X, but you’re definitely right that the post could be improved.
 This topic is important enough to revisit, and I’ll respond to Omega‘s work directly in the next post.

 _____________________

-ME: Wow, Commenter 2, I’m sorry that you had such a negative experience reading my post about X, but you haven’t presented me with any options for helping you feel better.
+ME: Wow, Commenter 2, I’m sorry that you had such a negative experience reading my post about X, but you haven’t presented me with any options for helping you feel better or addressing disagreement about the subject matter.
 Would you like to try telling me again what you didn’t like?
-Let’s keep the focus on solutions, rather than problems, this time.
+Let’s keep the focus on the actual topic at hand.

 _____________________